iml130/sola/applications/docs/optimaflow/participants/material_flow.md

 Each Transport Order will traverse the following states:

-1. kCreated: Transport Orders are created with the Material Flow and Task they are a part of.
-   The creation is performed by the Material Flow Logical Agent.
+1. kCreated: The task creation is performed by the Material Flow Logical Agent.
-2. kQueued: Once an AMR is selected for the execution of a Task, it queues the Task and its contained Transport Orders.
+2. kQueued: Once an AMR is selected for the execution of a Task, it queues the it.
-   The queueing is performed by the AMR Logical Agent.
-3. kStarted: Once the Transport Order is sent to the AMR Physical Asset it will start execution the first Transport Order Step.
+3. kStarted: Once the Task is sent to the AMR Physical Asset it will start the execution.
-4. kGoToPickupLocation: The first Transport Order Step is always to go to a pickup location.
+4. kGoToPickupLocation: In the current task configuration, the first step is always going to a pickup location.
-   The Transport Order enters this state once it starts moving.
+   The Task enters this state once it starts moving.
 5. kReachedPickupLocation: The AMR has reached the pickup location.
-6. kLoad: The Transport Order enters this state once the AMR starts loading the payload.
+6. kLoad: The Task enters this state once the AMR starts loading the payload.
 7. kLoaded: The AMR has loaded the payload.
-   After loading the AMR will either go to a delivery location or go to another pickup location.
+After loading the AMR will go to a delivery location.
-8. kGoToDeliveryLocation: The Transport Order enters this state once the AMR starts going to the delivery station.
+8. kGoToDeliveryLocation: The Task enters this state once the AMR starts going to the delivery station.
 9. kReachedDeliveryLocation: The AMR has reached the delivery location.
-10. kUnload: The Transport Order enters this state once the AMR starts loading the payload.
+10. kUnload: The Task enters this state once the AMR starts loading the payload.
 11. kUnloaded: The AMR has unloaded the payload.
-This is the last step in a Transport Order so the following state will always be finished.
+This is the last step in a Task, so the following state will always be finished.
-12. kFinished: There are no more steps left in the Transport Order.
+12. kFinished: There are no more steps left in the Task.
 13. kError: This state is reached if the Transport Order cannot be finished.
     This is the case if
     - another Transport Order is currently executed